 “By incorporating the live radio format, …Smith's take on the famous motion picture gives viewers an eve of yuletide cheer.” –David Dixon, Talkin' Broadway Regional News & Reviews

-The production materials for Miracle on 34th Street: A Live Musical Radio Play include:
+The Authorized Materials/Rehearsal Package for Miracle on 34th Street: A Live Musical Radio Play includes: